Special Collections

 About...The Friedman Feminist Press Collection

-Friedman’s love of literature by and about women and feminism led friends and family to establish the Friedman Feminist Press Collection in 2013 to encourage students and scholars to read and study books published by feminist presses that were integral to the development of feminist movement but may no longer be in print.
-The largest collection of books in the Rocky Mountain West published by feminist presses, the FFPC includes books and periodicals published by the Women’s Press Collective, Shameless Hussy Press, Diana Press, Daughters, Inc., Naiad Press, and Kitchen Table: Women of Color Press, Spinsters Ink, The Feminist Press, Seal Press, and Firebrand Press.
+Friedman's love of literature by and about women and feminism led friends and family to establish the Friedman Feminist Press Collection in 2013 to encourage students and scholars to read and study books published by feminist presses that were integral to the development of the feminist movement but may no longer be in print.
+The most extensive collection of books in the Rocky Mountain West published by feminist presses, the FFPC includes books and periodicals published by the Women's Press Collective, Shameless Hussy Press, Diana Press, Daughters, Inc., Naiad Press, and Kitchen Table: Women of Color Press, Spinsters Ink, The Feminist Press, Seal Press, and Firebrand Press.

-The Friedman Feminist Press Collection was established to encourage students and scholars to read and study books published by feminist presses that were integral to the development of feminist movement but may no longer be in print.
-These books provide important documentation of the evolution of feminist strategies, debates, and events.
+The Friedman Feminist Press Collection was established to encourage students and scholars to read and study books published by feminist presses that were integral to the development of the feminist movement but may no longer be in print.
+These books provide essential documentation of the evolution of feminist strategies, debates, and events.
 The Collection is named in memory of June Friedman, a 1981 CSU graduate and member of The Feminist Group, a student activist organization.
 A complementary collection, The Friedman Memorial Collection, is housed at the Poudre River Public Library District for books that inspire and support women's achievements.

-Friedman Feminist Press Collection materials were originally donated from the private collection of CSU alumna Dr. Kayann Short, whose dissertation examined the development of feminist publishing, and on behalf of CSU's Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, and Ally Resource Center from director K. Foula Dimopoulos.
+Friedman Feminist Press Collection materials were donated initially from the private collection of CSU alumna Dr. Kayann Short, whose dissertation examined the development of feminist publishing, and on behalf of CSU's Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, and Ally Resource Center from director K. Foula Dimopoulos.
 The collection has continued to accept donations of books and funds for outreach and acquisition.
-Class visits are welcome and faculty members are encouraged to create course assignments using the collection's resources.
+Class visits are welcome, and faculty members are encouraged to create course assignments using the collection's resources.

 About...Feminist Presses

-This unique collection, housed in the Archives and Special Collections department at Colorado State University, also includes materials related to the study of feminist publishing and second-wave feminism.
-The Friedman Feminist Press Collection was established to encourage students and scholars to read and study books published by feminist presses that were integral to the development of feminist movement but may no longer be in print.
+The Friedman Feminist Press Collection, a unique and educational resource, is housed in the Archives and Special Collections department at Colorado State University.
+This collection not only includes materials related to the study of feminist publishing and second-wave feminism but also serves as a vital repository for preserving the history of the feminist movement.
+It was established to encourage students and scholars to read and study books published by feminist presses that were integral to the development of the feminist movement but may no longer be in print.

 Books in the Friedman Feminist Press Collection were donated from the private collection of CSU alumna Dr. Kayann Short, whose dissertation examined the development of feminist publishing, and on behalf of CSU’s Gay, Lesbian, Bisexual, Transgender, Queer Questioning, and Ally Resource Center from director K. Foula Dimopoulos.